rotki/rotki/README.md

 If you already have an account just write the name and the password here.

 All accounts are created in the rotkehlchen directory which is located in: `$HOME/.rotkehlchen`.
-Each user has his own subdirectory.
+Each user has their own subdirectory.

 ### Changing the Profit Currency